6 Major Places Spotlighting Westchester's Rich African American Hsitory

-An African American historical tour of Westchester
+An historical tour of the county.

 From holding one of the country’s largest Colonial-era plantations to providing the homes of jazz and blues legends like Ella Fitzgerald and W.C.
 Handy, Westchester has played an important, though often overlooked, role in African American history.
 Yet beyond the luminaries, everyday communities of African Americans have been growing in Westchester since before there even was a United States.
 Here’s a look at some of the most notable enclaves.